flameleo11/lua_class/README.md

 # lua_class
-lua implement different class styles by various features of lua

 Current version: v0.0.1 (beta)
 Compatible Lua version: 5.1 5.2 5.3

+# Overview
+lua implement different class styles by various features of lua

-# todo
+# Todo
 more style
 more function
 function implement by your choice

+# Preview
 no colon style (simple basic version) class methods defined, init and call, all of function without colon